 The low-top Vans Primary Check Era exhibits a mix of suede and canvas upper that offers breathability and comfort.
 Its traditional lace-up closure and metal eyelets ensure a secure ride.
-For those who will purchase Vans Primary Check Era shoes, getting a pair with no sizing adjustments is recommended.
-Males can order a pair from 3.5 to 13 while females could have it from 5 to 14.5.
+Men’s and women’s sizes of this Vans model are available.

 Vans continues to incorporate the checkerboard pattern on many of its sneakers, effectively making the pattern one of the brand’s enduring trademark.
 Today, it wouldn’t be surprising that many people will assume that any shoes that showcase the checker pattern are made by Vans.
 The advantage of this assumption is that there wouldn’t be much need for brandings and logos to recognize the footwear’s manufacturer.

 The Vans Primary Check Era is one of the sneakers that feature the checkerboard with minimal brandings on its design.
 An outstanding mix of distinction and modesty, the low-top can be utilized for many casual events because of its versatility.
 Whether on or off the skates, the Primary Checker Era from Vans brings out the confidence of every wearer.